 Closer to home, a ten minute drive will take you to the shores of Loch Ness and Castle Urquhart, with its stunning scenery, history and the opportunity for a spot of Nessie hunting,.

 Immerse yourself further in history at the Culloden Battlefield, scene in 1746, of the final battle of the Jacobite uprising and the defeat of Charles Edward Stuart, Bonnie Prince Charlie.

 Just a mile to the south east of Culloden lie the Clava Cairns.
 Three sets of bronze Age burial cairns dating back to 2000BC.

 Further afield to the north, a two and a half hour drive takes you to John o' Groats, the 'End of the road'.

-When your exploring is complete for the day, relax in the warm, inviting ambienceof our guest lounge or enjoy the peaceful tranquility of our delightful, mature garden.
+When your exploring is complete for the day, relax in our warm inviting guest lounge.

 In the morning, a comprehensive breakfast selection is freshly prepared using the best, locally sourced ingredients and served in our charming dining room and conservatory, overlooking the garden.